Campfire Dutch Oven Bread (Camp Oven Bread Recipe)

 - Bake in the oven at 375 degrees for 45 minutes or bake outside over coals.
 Keep reading on how to bake the bread outside.

-Place the Dutch oven over hot briquettes — 10 underneath the oven and 16 on the top.
+Place the Dutch oven over hot briquettes: 10 under the oven and 16 on top.
 Bake for about 30 minutes.
 Remove from the fire and let cool in the pan.

 Family Size Campfire Dutch Oven Bread

-When you don’t need to feed a hungry army of people and are looking for the recipe for a regular loaf of Campfire Dutch Oven Bread, scroll down to the recipe card at the bottom of this post for my version tweaked from the original.
+When you don't need to feed a hungry army and are looking for the recipe for a standard loaf of Campfire Dutch Oven Bread, scroll down to the recipe card at the bottom of this post for my version, adapted from the original.

 The recipe is almost the same, and much like making no-knead bread.
 Except for this recipe, I do knead it for a couple of minutes.
 I believe it gives the bread a bit more loft.
 But not strictly necessary.